-- Reinsurance Ceded - The Company has an insolvency-only reinsurance agreement with UnitedHealthcare Insurance Company ("UHIC"), an affiliate, whereby 0.1% of net premium income is ceded to UHIC (see Note 23). - Ceded Reinsurance Premiums Payable - The ceded reinsurance premiums payable balance represents amounts due to the reinsurer for specified coverage which will be paid based on the contract terms.
+- Reinsurance Ceded - The Company has an insolvency-only reinsurance agreement with UnitedHealthcare Insurance Company ("UHIC"), an affiliate whereby 0.1% of net premium income is ceded to UHIC (see Note 23).

 OTHER

 - Vulnerability Due to Certain Concentrations - The Company is subject to substantial federal and state government regulation, including licensing and other requirements relating to the offering of the Company's existing products in new markets and offerings of new products, both of which may restrict the Company's ability to expand its business.